0xc3u/Indiko.Maui.Controls.Markdown/README.md

     ```

 - **Images**: The control supports image URLs, local files, and base64‑encoded images.
-  You can also specify optional `width`, `height`, and `aspect` attributes using the
+  You can also specify optional `width`, `height`, `aspect`, `horizontal`, and `vertical` attributes using the
-  curly‑brace syntax supported by Markdig’s Generic Attributes extension.
+  curly‑brace syntax supported by Markdig's Generic Attributes extension.

   - Supported `aspect` values are:
     - `AspectFit` (default) – scales the image to fit while preserving aspect ratio.
     - `AspectFill` – fills the space while preserving aspect ratio (image may be clipped).
     - `Fill` – stretches the image to fill the space (aspect ratio not preserved).

+  - Supported `horizontal` values are:
+    - `Start` (default) – aligns the image to the start (left in LTR layouts).
+    - `Center` – centers the image horizontally.
+    - `End` – aligns the image to the end (right in LTR layouts).
+    - `Fill` – stretches the image to fill horizontally.

+  - Supported `vertical` values are:
+    - `Start` – aligns the image to the top.
+    - `Center` (default) – centers the image vertically.
+    - `End` – aligns the image to the bottom.
+    - `Fill` – stretches the image to fill vertically.

     ```markdown
     ![Alt text](http://example.com/image.jpg)                      // image URL